The Warehouse Theatre: History

-The Warehouse Theatre started out in the c.1930s being the main coal storage for the local Devenish Brewery, located in Hope Square, Weymouth.
+The Warehouse Theatre started out in the 1930s being the main coal storage for the local Devenish Brewery, located in Hope Square, Weymouth.

 When the brewery stopped mass-brewing in 1990 the building was redundant until the Weymouth Drama Club came along in 1993.
 After a good cleaning effort, the space was made available for rehearsal and now holds an extensive costume store that is available for hire to the public, as well as a props store, workshop and lighting and sound facilities.